niicooalv/liceo-DrivingFrenzy/README.md

 ## Setup and Evaluation
 The assignment is self-driven and self-paced.
 - Each student will be assigned to a random group, each group will have 3 students.
 - Only one laptop is allowed per group.
-Students will take turns to be completing the assignment.
+Students will take turns to complete the assignmenttogether.
 This is an adaptation of [Pair programming](https://www.codementor.io/pair-programming).
 - The steps of the assignment are sequential.
 - At certain points the students will be questioned to evaluate the job done so far.
 > These checkpoints are quoted as this line.